linkeddatacenter/kees/README.md

 For instance, an axiom could be articulated using OWL (Web Ontology Language) and demonstrated through an OWL reasoner.
 Alternatively, a rule could be formulated using SPARQL QUERY CONSTRUCT and materialized with SPARQL UPDATE operations.

+### Language profile
-The **Language Profile** (also referred to as the **Application Profile**) forms the section of the TBOX comprising all terms recognized by rules and employed to comprehend and respond to inquiries.
+The *Language Profile* (also referred to as  semantic *Application Profile*) forms the section of the TBOX comprising all terms recognized by rules and employed to comprehend and respond to inquiries.
 This profile defines the scope and vocabulary utilized within a *Semantic Web Application*, outlining the terms essential for understanding and generating responses within its semantic framework.

+### KEES Agent
-A **KEES Agent** refers to a processor capable of comprehending the *KEES language profile* and adhering to the KEES protocols.
-There are three primary types of KEES agents:
+The term *KEES Agent* refers to a processor capable of understanding the *KEES language profile* and adhering to the KEES protocols.
+There are four main types of KEES agents:

-- _Ingestor_ agents: These primarily contribute new information to the knowledge graph by extracting facts from external sources, including other knowledge graphs.
+- _Ingestors_: These are ETL processors that primarily add new information to the knowledge graph by extracting facts from external sources, including other knowledge graphs.
-- _Reasoner_ agents: These agents operate within the same knowledge graphs, focusing on applying inference rules while reading and writing data.
+- _Reasoners_: These agents operate within the same knowledge graphs, focusing on applying inference rules while reading and writing data.
-- _Enricher_ agents: These versatile agents act as both ingestors and reasoners.
-Their primary function involves enhancing existing facts by incorporating third-party data.
+- _Enrichers_: These versatile agents act as both ingestors and reasoners.
+They primarily enhance existing facts by integrating third-party data.
+- _Pilots_: These agents don't directly manage data but rather instruct the knowledge base to perform specific actions.

+### Trust
 **Trust** holds significant importance in KEES due to the [Open-world assumption] and the inherent nature of [RDF], which permits the amalgamation of diverse information, even when it might be incoherent or falsified.

-In the context of KEES, **trust** serves as metadata linked to each RDF statement, ranging in value from 0 (indicating no trust) to 1 (indicating complete trust).
+In the context of KEES, *trust* serves as metadata linked to each RDF statement, ranging in value from 0 (indicating no trust) to 1 (indicating complete trust).
 Notably, this concept of *trust* extends to both ABOX and TBOX statements within the knowledge graph.

 Moreover, the trust assigned to an inferred fact is intricately tied to the trust levels associated with all the involved facts and rules contributing to its derivation.
 Therefore, the trustworthiness of an inferred fact is contingent upon the collective trust levels of the underlying information and the processes involved in its generation within the knowledge graph.